 The World Health Organization has labelled stress as the health epidemic of the 21st century, whether it

 is due to a demanding job, family pressures or health concerns.
-The current COVID pandemic has only amplified the pressures we are now dealing with.
 Managing stress levels has become more important than ever but this isn’t always an easy task to take on.

 Despite living seemingly healthier lives: having access to better quality food, exercising more frequently and the sheer abundance of information available on a healthy lifestyle, people are still suffering from poor general health and wellbeing, and many are still experiencing chronic conditions.
 To understand why this might be, we have to first understand what stress is and the impact it can have on the human body.

 Simply put stress can be defined as a state of mental or emotional strain due to demanding life circumstances.
 It is a natural reaction that is triggered when we encounter a perceived threat.
 Our body’s autonomic nervous system is made up of two mechanisms - the sympathetic and the parasympathetic.
 When we are faced with a threat, it is the sympathetic nervous system that signals to the adrenal glands to release hormones called adrenaline and cortisol, and this creates the fight-or-flight response.
 This response primes our body to combat the obstacle with optimal efficiency and so our senses are heightened, our heart rate increases and glucose is moved into our bloodstream.
 The body suppresses non-essential bodily systems such as the digestive and immune systems during that time, as resources are redirected.